-Me: No, he had a heart attack when he was directing Inferno, but he got better.
-Remember?
+Me: No, he had a heart attack during Inferno, but he got better, remember?

 Sue: Thank **** for that.
-I thought this was a bit good.
-Having said that, this close-up of what I assume to be a Zygon reminds me of Bungle from Rainbow.
-That can’t be good.
+I thought this was good.
+Having said that, this close-up of what I assume must be a Zygon reminds me of Bungle from Rainbow.
+And that can’t be good.

-The episode concludes with Sarah threatened by an advancing Zygon.
+The episode concludes with Sarah being threatened by a Zygon.

-Me: That cliffhanger still scares the crap out of me today.top
+Me: That cliffhanger still scares the crap out of me today.

-Sue: It’s good to have the gang back together again.
+Sue: It’s good to see the gang back together again.

 Me: What do you mean?

-Sue: You know, the Brig, Benton, UNIT – it’s just like old times.
-And Camfield is back too.
-What more could you ask for?
+Sue: You know, the Brig, Benton, UNIT.
+It’s just like old times.
+And Douglas Camfield is back, too.
+What more could you ask?

-Sue: That’s an interesting design.
-I’m struggling to make out what they are saying but they look creepy and vaguely fishy.
-There’s one over there who looks like a goldfish that’s drowning on dry land.
+Sue: It’s an interesting design.
+I’m struggling to make out what they’re saying, but they look creepy and vaguely fishy.
+That one over there looks like a goldfish that’s drowning on dry land.

-Sue: Now, that isn’t good.
-But it was a blink and you’ll miss it effect, so I’ll let it pass.
+Sue: That isn’t so good.
+But it’s a blink-and-you’ll-miss-it effect, so I’ll let it pass.

-The Doctor and Sarah find themselves trapped in the infirmary’s decompression chamber with no oxygen.
-The Doctor sends Sarah into a trance.
-And then he howls like a banshee.
+When the Doctor and Sarah are locked in the infirmary’s decompression chamber without any oxygen, the Time Lord sends Sarah into a trance before howling like a banshee.

-Sue: Is this the replacement for Yates?
-He isn’t very good is he?
-I can’t believe I’m going to say this, but I think I miss Yates.
+Sue: Is he Yates’ replacement?
+He isn’t very good.
+I can’t believe I’m going to say this, but I think I actually miss Yates.